Investing in rental property with VA Loan is a tricky subject. There are many rules that dictate how a VA loan should be used.

 For one, you may consider avoiding properties that need significant work.
 Fixer-uppers and distressed properties can be tricky.
 In most cases, identified issues have to be fixed before closing.
 This is unfortunate, as the sound investment practice of buying distressed property and fixing it up yourself does not work well with VA loans.

 Caveat: There is a specific way to purchase a property with a VA loan with the express purpose of improving the property.
 I hear it’s difficult and requires a significant amount of paperwork and navigation of bureaucracy.
 Proceed at your own risk!

 Additionally, there have been some complaints, both from buyers and sellers, that certain VA appraisers come up with unreasonable findings or low estimates.

 While sometimes these are successfully challenged, on certain occasions deals are lost.
 This is upsetting to both the buyer and seller.
 Problems with rogue appraisers are not limited to VA loans.
 It can happen on any type of loan that requires it.

 Also, keep in mind, this appraisal is not for you.
 It is not to protect your interest in this property.
 It’s for the lender and the VA.

 You should tell them what types of things concern you the most.
-I’m always most concerned about hidden water damage, foundation issues, and add-on rooms that were done poorly.
+I’m always most concerned about hidden water damage, foundation issues, and add-on rooms that were done incorrectly.

 Should You Invest with a VA Loan?

-It’s nice to know you can invest with a VA loan.
+It’s nice to know you can invest in rental properties with a VA loan.
 That doesn’t necessarily mean you should.

 Let’s look at some of the important factors to consider.